sainarala421/RobotFrameworkAppiumWorkspace/README.md

 ## ANDROID
 ### Emulators Setup
 Note: You may create an alias for the commands for easy test execution.
 1. Download packages.
-For reference, [see](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd)
+For reference, see [link](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd).
-Run the following in the terminal
+Run the following in the terminal:
 ```bash
 ~/Library/Android/sdk/tools/bin/sdkmanager "system-images;android-23;google_apis;x86"
 ```
-2. Create AVD (Android Virtual Device): Run the following in the terminal, note “echo no |” is optional
+2. Create AVD (Android Virtual Device): Run the following in the terminal, note `echo no |` is optional
 ```bash
 echo no | ~/Library/Android/sdk/tools/bin/avdmanager create avd --force --name testAVD --abi google_apis/x86_64 --package 'system-images;android-23;google_apis;x86_64'
 ```
-* The emulator name is ‘testAVD’, this is arbitrary and you can assign any value
+* The emulator name is `testAVD`, this is arbitrary and you can assign any value
-* We’ll use this name later in running our scripts as a value for the desired capability: deviceName
+* We’ll use this name later in running our scripts as a value for the desired capability: `deviceName`
 * If there is an error, modify your command to non-64bit:
 ```bash
 echo no | ~/Library/Android/sdk/tools/bin/avdmanager create avd --force --name testAVD --abi google_apis/x86 --package 'system-images;android-23;google_apis;x86'